egberts/egberts.github.io-src/content/articles/ssh-openssh-bastion-host.md

 How Is It Different than SSH Jump Server?
 -----------------------------------------
+A Jump Server is intended to breach the gap between two security zones.
+The intended purpose here is to have a gateway to access something inside of the security zone, from the DMZ.

-This is a marked difference from a SSH Jump Server where a user can login onto the host and then forward on to another (but internal) SSH server:
+A SSH Jump Server is
+where a user can login onto the host and then forward on to another (but internal) SSH server.

+The key difference here is whether such a SSH user will get drop down to a shell or not:

-- a bastion host makes use of two separate SSH processes (as a security feature)
+- bastion host gets user a shell, and makes use of two separate SSH processes (as a security feature).
+This is the only (yet extremely powerful) way to get to be able to use a `ssh` client.
-- whereas a SSH Jump host leverages a single SSH process to receive then forward a SSH connection without making a use of any local TTY device.
+- jump host gets no shell, by leveraging a single SSH process to receive then forward a SSH connection without making a use of any local TTY device.
+Downside is that there is often poor auditing of internal SSH connections being multiplexed through its main SSH TCP connection.

-The key difference here is whether such user will get drop down to a shell or not:

-- Bastion, drops down to a shell (to allow use of outbound `ssh` client
-- Jump, no shell, TCP connection only, one way, often one-way-only.

 Audit, Logging, Compliance
 ==========================